prdm0/ropenblas/paper/paper.md

-The `ropenblas` package aims to facilitate the day-to-day life of R programmers who want a little more performance on GNU/Linux systems, without removing the possibility that specific configurations are made, if they deem convenient.
+The `ropenblas` package aims to facilitate the day-to-day life of R programmers who want more performance on GNU/Linux systems, without removing the possibility that specific configurations are made, if they deem convenient, that is, more technical users will be able to pass other flags that will be considered in the compilation process.
 Through the package's `ropenblas()` and `rcompiler()` functions, the library user will be able to compile and link the R language in his GNU/Linux distribution with the OpenBLAS library, all within R and in a very simple fashion.
 All functions work without being influenced by the GNU/Linux distribution and are independent of their repositories, that is, it does not matter which GNU/Linux distribution is being used.
 Linking the OpenBLAS library to R will bring better computational performance to the language in the most diverse algebraic operations commonly used in areas such as statistics, data science, and machine learning.

 <!-- # Statement of Need -->